jerry-vrabel-development/dunbarsNumber/README.md

 ## Dunbar's Number - Social Media

-Creating a social media app based on Dunbar's Number algorithm is fascinating concept.
+Creating a social media app based on Dunbar's Number algorithm is a fascinating concept.
 Here are some potential features and concepts I will explore:

 1. **Limited Connections:** Implement a limit on the number of connections a user can have, based on Dunbar's Number.
 Users could only add a certain number of friends or connections, encouraging them to prioritize relationships with those they truly care about.